jdugan/aoc-2019-react/README.md

 ## Notes

-#### Day 13, Part 2 (Missing)

-Need to visualise the game board, so I can step through a bit to figure out what remains to be handled.
-I presume blocks will need to be removed and the paddle manipulated for the game to play through to proper completion.

 #### Day 14, Part 2

 This is not efficient at all.
 It took ~20mins to complete.
 At the very least, I